seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

     Prelude> 5 == 5
     True

-Let's try running our code!
 Use the `:load` command to load our code:

     Prelude> :load Main
     [1 of 1] Compiling Main             ( src/Main.hs, interpreted )
     Ok, modules loaded: Main.

-Then we can run our main function by typing `main`
+Then we can run our program by typing `main`

     Main> main
     Hello